Use the powerful search feature to find more episodes that you want to listen to!

-I am really, really excited that because I have a very special guest today.
+I am really, really excited because I have a very special guest today.

 Well, they're all special and unique in their own ways.

-But particle excited to have Kendrick shop today with us.
+But particularly excited to have Kendrick Shope today with us.

-She also hosts her own radio show own podcast show.
+She also hosts her own radio show, her own podcast show.

 Thank you so much for having me.

-You're bulls Your I was excited to have you here, and I can't wait for you to share your experience as an entrepreneur.

-And as you know,
+I'm so excited to have you here and I can't wait for you to share your experience as an entrepreneur and as you know,

-the reason I'm contacted you is because I am looking to inspire people and show them that we can create a business around our lifestyle.
+the reason I contacted you is because I am looking to inspire people and show them that we can create a business around our lifestyle.

-It doesn't have to be overwhelming and we can feed family and business.
+It doesn't have to be overwhelming and we can fit family and business.

 Those can work very well together.

-And I have been following you for for why now you know, we are the same network, and it's gonna be interesting for me to not as well.
+And I've been following you for a while now you know, we are in the same network, and it's gonna be interesting for me to learn as well.

-You know how you got to where you're on your calf tips for keeping on to you to help them on their journey.
+You know how you got to where you are and do you have tips for people to help them on their journey.

 I'm an open book.

-Which is How did you become these entrepreneurs that you hot today?
-Has it always been in you?
-Oh, has he been a work in progress?
-It's is it's still a work in progress.
+or has it been a work in progress?
+It's still a work in progress.

-If I'm honest there still days when I say you know what?
-I think I'm just gonna quit Aziz.
+If I'm honest there are still days when I say, "You know what?
+I think I'm just going to quit.

-But I wish I could tell you that it was just a straight line and I knew what I was doing the whole time.
+there are times when I think this is just incredibly hard and there are other times when it's incredibly fulfilling and easy, but I wish I could tell you that it was just a straight line and I knew what I was doing the whole time, but I didn't.

 I had no idea.